 Due to the thickness of compression stockings, you can imagine that they will keep you quite warm.
 This can make them harder to tolerate in the warmer months.
 When you have treatment in winter, the warmth from the stockings and socks will keep you nice and cosy.
 You are able to wear pants over the stockings too – time to layer up!

 We recommend keeping UV rays off your legs for a few weeks after treatment (particularly sclerotherapy).
-This is because UV rays can sometimes cause skin discoloration in healing legs.
+This is because UV rays can sometimes cause skin discolouration in healing legs.
 Chances are you will be wearing long pants and staying indoors in winter, making avoiding the UV rays easy.
-Make sure you discuss UV rays with your doctor as part of post treatment care.
+Make sure you discuss UV rays with your doctor as part of post-treatment care.